A World Without Color

 So what about organic cotton?
 We often assume all organic cotton products are chemical-free.
 Unfortunately, that is not necessarily true.
 Organic cotton is grown without pesticides, true.
 But toxic chemicals make their way into the fabric during the processing and dyeing stages.

-That is why it is important to look for organic cotton products with Oeko-Tex Standard 100-certification.
-When shopping for children's clothing, look for the Oeko-Tex Standard 100 certification.
-Then you will know that the dyes used on the yarns and fabrics, and even the threads and trims, are the safest you can buy for your little ones!
+That is why it is important to look for organic cotton products that are certified free of harmful chemicals.
+Then you will know that the dyes used on the yarns and fabrics are the safest you can buy for your little ones!

 By Liz Smith.
 Liz has worked across the globe for many of the world's best known apparel brands, including Justice, Chico's, Victoria's Secret, and Hanes.
 She has worked closely with dozens of factories in more than 20 countries to ensure that production is of the highest standard.
 Liz has managed all aspects of garment production, from design through fabric development to sewing and merchandising - so she knows what it takes to make high-quality apparel.
 Liz is thrilled to share her knowledge about clothes to help discerning customers choose the finest products.